TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ApiOverview/Deprecation/Index.rst

 Deprecation
 ===========

-Since TYPO3 4.3, deprecated functions are logged.
-A deprecation log has been introduced to track calls to deprecated/outdated methods in the TYPO3 Core.
-Developers have to make sure to adjust their code to avoid using this old functionality since deprecated methods will be removed in future TYPO3 releases!
+Since TYPO3 4.3, calls to deprecated functions are logged to track usage of deprecated/outdated methods in the TYPO3 Core.
+Developers have to make sure to adjust their code to avoid using this old functionality since deprecated methods will be removed in future TYPO3 releases.

 .. _deprecation_introduction: